Stanford Autonomic Disorders Program Team

 Clinical Assistant Professor, Neurology & Neurological Sciences

-Dr. Sinn is a board-certified neurologist in the division of autonomic disorders.
+Dr. Sinn is a clinical assistant professor in the division of autonomic disorders.
 After graduating from Seoul National University School of Medicine in South Korea, he completed internship and neurology residency at Seoul National University Hospital.
 Upon finishing three years of mandatory military service, he came to the United States for a family reason.
-He did a second neurology residency at Medical University of South Carolina and completed an autonomic disorders fellowship under Drs.
-Roy Freeman and Christopher Gibbons at the Beth Israel Deaconess Medical Center of Harvard Medical School in 2016.
-His clinical interests include neurogenic orthostatic hypotension, autonomic neuropathy, postural tachycardia syndrome, syncope and baroreflex failure.
-He also treats a variety of other autonomic disorders.
+He did a second neurology residency at Medical University of South Carolina and completed an autonomic disorders fellowship at the Beth Israel Deaconess Medical Center of Harvard Medical School.
+Dr. Sinn is board certified in Neurology and in Neurophysiology by the American Board of Psychiatry and Neurology.
+He is also board-certified in Autonomic Disorders by the United Council for Neurologic Subspecialties.
+His clinical interests include neurogenic orthostatic hypotension, supine hypertension, syncope, afferent baroreflex failure and sweat disorders.

 Franklin Luc, CAP